Over recent weeks pieces of the jigsaw portraying the lives of Thomas and Ann’s children have been discovered. These are the main ones:

 Fothergill/Coultate: New Finds

-Charles, who died on 30th January 1860 and was buried five days later on 4th February and Constance who died aged 4 were discovered in the Thistlethwaite family history
+Charles, was born on 30th January 1860 and was buried five days later on 4th February and Constance who died aged 4 were discovered in the Thistlethwaite family history

 The life of Reginald Harry Fothergill